V-Sekai/manuals/decisions/20240324-v-sekai-as-slc.md

     - RealTimeChat
   ```

-## Benefits
+## Advantages

-This approach ensures a product that's accessible, captivating, and satisfying without the need for immediate expansion, catering to a wide audience.
+This strategy guarantees a product that's accessible, enthralling, and fulfilling without the necessity for immediate expansion, appealing to a broad audience.

-## Downsides
+## Drawbacks

-A more extensive initial development phase may delay the release, and an emphasis on simplicity could potentially limit advanced functionalities.
+A more thorough initial development phase might postpone the release, and a focus on simplicity could potentially restrict advanced functionalities.

-## Alternate Approach
+## Alternative Strategy

-Opting for a leaner initial version might allow for an earlier release but could also risk losing early adopters if their expectations are not met.
+Choosing a leaner initial version could permit an earlier release but might also risk alienating early adopters if their expectations are not met.

-## Consideration for Infrequent Users
+## Infrequent Users Consideration

-Design a user-friendly re-engagement process ensuring that returning users can easily resume and understand new features.
+Design a user-friendly re-engagement process ensuring that returning users can easily pick up where they left off and understand new features.

-## Development Philosophy
+## Development Approach

-Focus on core features essential at launch, with the possibility of expanding based on user feedback.
+Concentrate on core features crucial at launch, with the potential to expand based on user feedback.

-## Status
+## Current Status

 **Status:** Proposed